 - Week 4 and Beyond: Water new sod at the same rate you water your existing lawn.

 By keeping the sod moist during the initial two weeks, you prevent shrinkage that can cause gaps in your lawn.
 Keeping sod well-watered also encourages rooting and ensures the survival of your new grass.
+It’s best to install an automated watering system, like this one, to ensure your sod takes root and your lawn thrives.

 Do You Need to Rototill Before Laying Sod?